 Therefore, the District's policy which governs employees obtaining payment for performing professional services outside the District is incorporated into the District's written employee compensation policy.
-Any employee wishing to perform professional services outside the District and receive payment for such services by another entity must complete, sign and submit the Conflict of Interest form prior to agreeing to perform professional services outside the District to ensure a conflict of interest does not exist for the District.
+Any employee wishing to perform professional services outside the District and receive payment for such services by another entity must complete, sign and submit the Conflict of Interest form prior to agreeing to perform professional services outside the District.
+The purpose of the Conflict of Interest form is to disclose the nature of the professional services to be performed outside the district to ensure a conflict of interest does not exist for the District.
 The completed, signed form will be submitted to the Business Consultant for review and determination of whether a potential conflict of interest exists.